NegriAndrea/hebb/README.md

 # hebb
-Halo Extreme Block Bootstrap package to estimate the largest halo mass given the width and redshift depth of a survey
+Halo Extreme Block Bootstrap package to estimate the largest halo mass given the field of view and redshift depth of a survey